 - cb2Bib manual processing

 If no predefined format pattern is found or if detection proves to be difficult, a manual data extraction must be performed.
 Select, either using mouse or Shift+arrow keys, the reference fields from the cb2Bib clipboard area.
 A popup menu will appear after selection is made.
 Choose the corresponding bibliographic field.
 See BiBTeX Entry Types Available as cb2Bib Fields.
 If operating with the keyboard, first letter of the field is set as a menu shortcut.
-Thus, typing ‘A’ sets selection to ‘author’, or ‘+A’ to ‘add authors’.
+Then, typing ‘A’ sets selection to ‘author’, or ‘+A’ to ‘add authors’.
 Selection is postprocessed and added to the cb2Bib item line edit. cb2Bib field tags will show on the cb2Bib clipboard area.
 Once the manual processing is done, cb2Bib clipboard area will contain the matching pattern.
 The pattern can be further edited and stored to the

 regexp.txtfile using Insert Regular Expression, Alt+I. See the Extracting Data from the Clipboard and Regular Expression Editor sections.